 Lilian Abou-Tabickh, PhD

-Islamic Political Thought | Feminist Thought
+Arabic Political Thought | Feminist Thought

 Lilian Abou-Tabickh, PhD

-Islamic Political Thought | Feminist Thought
+Arabic Political Thought | Feminist Thought

 A New Reading of the Ẓāhir and Bāṭin of History in Al‐Muqaddima by Ibn Khaldun